kunrex/Sugar.Lang/docs/README.md

 # Sugar.Lang

 Sugar is a compiled (transpiled) programming language I started working on a couple of years back.
+I lost inspiration in between and its been in active development (or my closest version of that) for 4 months.

 It initially started as a C# project.
 I transitioned to C++ in an attempt to grow comfortable with the language as this is my first "proper" C++ project.

 I aimed to create something simple but useful.
-Syntactically, sugar inspired by C# but a sweeter version maybe?
+Sugar inspired by C#, C++, and Python mainly but C# gets most of the credit.
 Personally, I think C# is a wonderful language and while sugar doesn't come close to it in regard of features, I've tried my best at implementing those aspects which I think are fundamental.

 ## The Basics